ksh: := doesn't work as expected

 @McDutchie - you are right.
 That means that whenever

-“something” should be evaluated as an arithmetic expression, for example like this (this works):Now I begin to think that problem is somewhere else:
+typeset -i a; a="something"“something” should be evaluated as an arithmetic expression, for example like this (this works):Now I begin to think that problem is somewhere else:

 Looks like sometimes (? modifier, :? modifier, := modifier)

-already has a value (well, sometimes)This is going off topic, but I was referring only to what I quoted, not the
+ais assumed to have a zero integer value, otherwiseais unset.
+We simply do not reach the assignment phase because because ksh concludedaalready has a value (well, sometimes)This is going off topic, but I was referring only to what I quoted, not the

-is an integer - which might have been set elsewhere at the code).
+:=part.
+I.e. even the most basic form of an assignment likea=bcan takebliterally (posix) or as$b(ksh whenais an integer - which might have been set elsewhere at the code).
 That’s the part I was referring to.The

-behavior is an obvious extension of the basic rule quoted earlier that value assigned to an integer var is evaluated as an arithmetic expression.FWIW, this behavior, e.g.
+:=behavior is an obvious extension of the basic rule quoted earlier that value assigned to an integer var is evaluated as an arithmetic expression.FWIW, this behavior, e.g.

-works the same and prints 5 also in bash and mksh (both even in posix mode) and in other pdksh derivatives like pdksh itself and openbsd sh.@avih Actually, POSIX leaves room for such extensions.
+typeset -i a; b=5; a=b; echo $aworks the same and prints 5 also in bash and mksh (both even in posix mode) and in other pdksh derivatives like pdksh itself and openbsd sh.@avih Actually, POSIX leaves room for such extensions.

 I do not agree, because in the reproducer, that variable has been declared an integer with